Blood Orange Spritzer

 Directions

-Pour into ice-filled glasses and garnish with blood orange slices and twists of blood orange peel.
+Pour into ice-filled glasses and garnish with blood orange slices, twists of peel, and a small rosemary sprig if desired.
+Serve straight away while cold, sparkling, and aromatic.

 *Notes